Jimm1337/project_pn_mikroskop_esp32/README.md

 * add env variable IDF_PATH to cmake

-### Troubleshooting:

-* idf.py no python -> make sure 'python' is in PATH
-* idf.py no command -> rerun install.sh and . ./export.sh in esp-idf
-* Clion problems -> refer to https://www.jetbrains.com/help/clion/esp-idf.html

-## For CLion:
- * add env variable IDF_PATH to cmake

 ## Troubleshooting:
  * idf.py no python -> make sure 'python' is in PATH
  * idf.py no command -> rerun install.sh and . ./export.sh in esp-idf